What is a private lender or hard money lender?

 Will borrowing a private loan affect my credit?

 Red Tower Capital does not report loan status to the credit bureaus.
 However, during the underwriting process, we will do a “hard pull” of your credit (like conventional lenders and other private lenders).

 Are banks statements and financial documents always required?

 Here at Red Tower Capital, we may or may not ask for these, depending on loan size, LTV and other factors.

 Is a private loan considered “same as cash”, and what does that mean for buying distressed properties?

-Many sellers will consider a private loan – and private loan approval from a reliable local lender like Red Tower Capital – as the same as cash.
+Many sellers will consider a private loan – and private loan approval from a reliable non-bank lender like Red Tower Capital – as the same as cash.
 This allows a borrower to purchase short sales and other distressed property that is sold as‐is more reliably.
-Conventional financing usually doesn’t allow the purchase of distressed properties without repairs being made prior to closing, and most distressed sellers will not perform any repairs.